IdBeBack/HelperScripts/README.md

 # IDBB's Helper Scripts

-I am a student that likes programming a bit.
+I am a dude that likes programming a bit.

-I save some scripts here and I'd be happy if you find them helpful :D
+I keep some scripts here and I'll be happy if you find them helpful :D